walmartlabs/concord-website/docs/plugins/resource.md

 # {{ page.title }}

 The `resource` task provides methods to persist data to a file in the scope of a process.
 This data can be read back for later use in the same process.
 The `resource` task supports `json` and `string` formats.

 The task is provided automatically by the Concord and does not require any external dependencies.

 <a name="usage"/>

 ## Usage

 ### Reading a resource

-`asJson` method is used to read the resource as `json` object.
+The `asJson` method of the `resource` task can read a JSON-file resource and create a `json` object.

 ```yaml
 - flows:
     default: